-The investment policy requires compliance with existing and future applicable state and federal regulations, including the Employee Retirement Income Security Act of 1974 (ERISA).
+The investment policy requires compliance with applicable state and federal regulations, including the Employee Retirement Income Security Act of 1974 (ERISA).
 The expected long-term rate of return on plan assets is based primarily on expectations of future returns for the pension plan's investments, based upon the target asset allocations.
 Additionally, the historical returns on comparable equity and fixed income investments are considered in the estimate of the expected long-term rate of return on plan assets.

-Allocation of plan assets at September 30, 2011 and 2010 (in thousands):
+Allocation of plan assets at September 30, 2013 (in thousands):